 - Applied cryptography

 Elective topics may include:

-Using a combination of IT technology and innovative strategies, graduates of cybersecurity master’s programs will have a thorough understanding of the technological building blocks that make up secure networks and systems.
-Through database management, system administration, and threat intel courses, graduates will learn about current trends in cybersecurity and their applications in real-world situations.
+Using a combination of IT technology and innovative strategies, graduates of cybersecurity master’s programs will learn how to construct defenses in depth through a thorough understanding of the technological building blocks that make up secure networks and systems.
+Through programming, forensics, and threat intel courses, graduates will learn about current trends in cybersecurity and their applications in real-world situations.

 NSA and DHS Designated Research and Education Institutions in Colorado